Wolftallemo/Bloxify/README.md

 1. To get RoVer ready to run locally, the first step is to clone this repository onto the machine you wish to run it on.
 2. **Node.js version 8.9.4 LTS or newer is recommended to run RoVer.**
-3. Use NPM to install the dependencies from the project folder: `npm install`
+3. Use NPM to install the dependencies from the project folder: `npm i`
 4. Edit the file `src/data/client.json` and insert your [bot token](https://discordapp.com/developers/applications/me).
 5. Start the bot from the project folder: `node ./src/index.js`
 6. You should set up a process manager like [PM2](http://pm2.keymetrics.io/) or forever.js to ensure that the bot remains online, or a systemd service if you're self-hosting on a systemd compatible linux distro.

-### Creating a systemd service
+### Creating a systemd service (Systemd-compatible Linux distros only)

 1. Navigate to `/etc/systemd/system`
 2. Make a new file with `nano` or `vim` with `.service` as the extension.